Austria ski holidays

 Ski areas in Austria

-The Arlberg Ski Circus is the most well-known ski area in Austria.
+The Arlberg Ski Circus is the most well-known and largest ski area in Austria.
 It links St. Anton, St. Christoph, Lech and Zurs, whilst providing excellent skiing and legendary après-ski.
-Meanwhile, the Zell am See incorporates Kaprun and Zell am See.
-These resorts contain excellent snow-sure skiing including runs on the Kitzsteinhorn Glacier, whilst also boasting beautiful towns.
-Other areas include the Zillertal Superski Area, which combines Mayrhofen and Finkenburg, whilst the Ski Welt Area links Soll, Scheffau and Ellmau.
+The Zell am See - Kaprun, incorporating Kaprun and Zell am See has excellent snow-sure skiing, especially runs on the Kitzsteinhorn Glacier and also boasts beautiful towns.
+These resorts are particularly good for families and beginners.
+Other areas include the Zillertal Arena, which combines Mayrhofen, Hintertux and Zell am Ziller, whilst the Ski Welt Area links Soll, Scheffau and Ellmau.

 Snow conditions in Austria